Aspects of $T\bar{T}+J\bar{T }$ deformed Schwarzian: From gravity partition function to late-time spectral form factor: Acknowledgements

 \section{Acknowledgements}

 We thank Thomas G. Mertens for useful email correspondence.
 We also thank Ashoke Sen for insightful discussions on the addition of counter terms.
-A.B thank the speakers and participants of the workshop ``Quantum Information in QFT and AdS/CFT-III" organized at IIT Hyderabad between 16-18th September, 2022 and funded by SERB through a Seminar Symposia (SSY) grant (SSY/2022/000446) and ``Quantum Information Theory in Quantum Field Theory and Cosmology" between 4-9th June, 2023 hosted by Banff International Research Centre at Canada for useful discussions.
+S.G and S.P would like to thank Poulami Nandi for useful discussions and pointing out the reference \cite{Hatfield:1992rz}.
+A.B would like to thank the speakers and participants of the workshop ``Quantum Information in QFT and AdS/CFT-III" organized at IIT Hyderabad between 16-18th September, 2022 and funded by SERB through a Seminar Symposia (SSY) grant (SSY/2022/000446) and ``Quantum Information Theory in Quantum Field Theory and Cosmology" between 4-9th June, 2023 hosted by Banff International Research Centre at Canada for useful discussions.
 Research of S.G is supported by the Prime Minister's Research Fellowship (ID:1702711) by the Ministry of Education, Government of India.
-A.B is supported by the Mathematical Research Impact Centric Support Grant (MTR/2021/000490) by the Department of Science and Technology Science and Engineering Research Board (India) and Relevant Research Project grant (202011BRE03RP06633-BRNS) by the Board Of Research In Nuclear Sciences (BRNS), Department of Atomic Energy (DAE), India.
+A.B is supported by Relevant Research Project grant (202011BRE03RP06633-BRNS) by the Board Of Research In Nuclear Sciences (BRNS), Department of Atomic Energy (DAE), India, Core Research Grant (CRG/2023/001120) and Mathematical Research Impact Centric Support Grant (MTR/2021/000490) by the Department of Science and Technology Science and Engineering Research Board (India).
+A.B would like to thank the FISPAC Research Group, Department of Physics, University of Murcia, especially, Jose J. Fernández-Melgarejo, for hospitality during the course of this work.
+A.B. also acknowledge the associateship program of the Indian Academy of Science, Bengaluru.